 Mi mamá espera que tengamos un buen día.

-Remember that you can get more practice with all of this at LCSPodcast.com/52.
+Remember that you can get more practice with any of this using the online flashcards for free here.

 Tomorrow we’re going to learn how to say things like “I have to do it” and “they have to have that”, using Tener to express ourselves in new ways.